Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 At prices from £1,000, this is a sector that defines itself.
 Buyers are more likely to be experienced tent campers who know what they want and are prepared to pay for it.

-Outwell makes an appearance for the first time in this year’s awards, though it trails Karsten by nine percentage points, achieving a still-very-respectable score of 90%.
+Outwell makes an appearance for the first time in this year’s awards, though it trailed Karsten by nine percentage points, achieving 90%.

 2022 Tent Owner Satisfaction Awards update